 Among the treasures to be seen are paintings by three giants of early- 20th century island painting: Lionel Walden, D. Howard Hitchcock, and Madge Tennent.

-Moonlight on Diamond Head by Lionel Waldon
+Right: Moonlight Over Diamond Head by Lionel Waldon